Sahar11/tinyapp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
-(Note: Real database was not use in the making of this app.)
+(Note: Real database was not used in the making of this app.)

 ## Final Product